szelongq/tp/docs/UserGuide.md

 HeRon is a desktop application for HR managers to assist in managing HR administrative tasks such as tracking leaves and offs, calculating pay and updating payroll information.
 It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you are a fast typer, HeRon can get your tasks done faster as compared to traditional GUI apps.

+This User Guide will bring you through the features that HeRon has to offer, as well as the commands to make use of them.

 * Table of Contents
 {:toc}